 Leaves low payouts for less expensive items

 Consignment stores may offer discounts and deals, but that doesn’t always make them cheap.
 The RealReal, which specializes in luxury watches, jewelry, and designer goods, is ample proof of that.
-With top jewelry brands like Cartier or Van Cleef & Arpels as well as designer clothing from Valentino, Christian Louboutin, and more, The RealReal works with consignors to sell their items at the highest price possible, with a robust online store as well as in-person shopping available to customers in 11 major U.S. cities.
+With top jewelry brands like Cartier or Van Cleef & Arpels as well as designer items from Valentino, Christian Louboutin, and more, The RealReal works with consignors to sell their items at the highest price possible, with a robust online store as well as in-person shopping available to customers in 11 major U.S. cities.

 To sell with The RealReal, request a free consignment kit.
 If you’re curious about the process or your potential payout, you can book an appointment with a consignment manager via video chat, or schedule a consultation for more information about luxury jewelry or watches.
 Once you’re ready to sell, ship your items to The RealReal with free UPS drop off, and the company does the rest: photographing, authenticating, and listing each item at a fair price for all parties.

-The RealReal offers value mostly to sellers of high-priced luxury items: Its commission structure favors watches that retail for about $3,000 or more with its highest payout percentage of 85 percent.
-The payouts decline from there, with rates dipping to as low as 40 percent for any item less than $145.
+The RealReal offers value mostly to sellers of high-priced luxury items: Its commission structure favors watches that retail for about $3,000 or more with its highest payout percentage of 85%.
+The payouts decline from there, with rates dipping to as low as 40% for any item less than $145.
 But the fees come with results to match, and the company claims that most items are sold within 30 days.
-Consignors can choose to be paid via direct deposit or merchandise credit, with a 5 percent bonus on offer for those who choose the latter.
+Consignors can choose to be paid via direct deposit or merchandise credit, with a 5% bonus on offer for those who choose the latter.

 Online consignment stores are a wonderful way to reduce your carbon footprint and score discounts on high-priced clothing and other goods.
 For sellers, they can also be a solid source for extra income—or an easy way to clear clutter.